tsaitsai/ESP32-Digital-RGB-LED-Drivers/README.md

 There are ESP-IDF SDK settings that need to be changed to equal the Arduino-ESP32 defaults.
 The Tick Rate and CPU Frequency need to be adjusted, otherwise the ESP-IDF build will run significantly more slowly.

 Please see the `sdkconfig.defaults` file for details.
-This file is parsed for initial settings ONLY if `sdkconfig` doesn't exist.
+If you run `make menuconfig` or `make sdkconfig` this file will be parsed for initial settings ONLY if `sdkconfig` doesn't exist.
+However, this file will be processed every time you run `make defconfig`.

 <hr>